 None of these attractions are interesting for kids as such but the towns are pleasant for a stroll and the visits can happen quite casually as you explore: there is no need to get tickets or endure long queues here.

-Go Hiking Cinque terre with kids
+Go Hiking Cinque Terre with kids

 Cinque Terre is famous for the hiking path connecting one town to the other and if you have outdoorsy kids and some of these paths are kid friendly.

-Unfortunately, the conditions of the path change year after year and season after season so it is necessary to always check at the local info points (there is one in each train station) which ones are open at the time of your visit.
+Need to know: the conditions of the path change year after year and season after season so it is necessary to always check at the local info points (there is one in each train station) which ones are open at the time of your visit.

 Please note that to access some of the paths you need a permit: one more reason to stop at the info point first!